TSong23/minty_green/README.md

-# README
+# MintGreen

-This README would normally document whatever steps are necessary to get the application up and running.
+MintGreen is a clone of Robinhood web app.
+It allows users to view intraday and historical stock prices of the S&P500 companies and create multiple watchlists consisting of those companies.

 Things you may want to cover: